workshopper/how-to-markdown/exercises/html/en.md

 ## THE CHALLENGE

-Add a `HTML` as first-level heading.
+Add `HTML` as the first-level heading.

-Below, use a HTML for centering this text:
+Below, use HTML for centering this text:

     HTML in Markdown